Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 which makes each channel much more data dense.
 This allowed for *higher speed non-voice cellular data*.[^7]

 GSM was also one of the first protocols to *encrypt* its communications streams.[^7]

+One of the major alternatives to GSM is CDMA.
+CDMA was used by Verizon, Sprint, and other smaller carriers.
+GSM was used by AT&T, Sprint, and other smaller carriers.[^24][^25] GSM phones couldn't be used CDMA networks and vice versa.
+Both of these technologies would later be obsolete with the introduction of LTE, which is the current standard.[^26][^27]

 Improvement on GSM:[^8][^9]